mmende29/5G-NR-Signal-SNR-Classification/README.md

-# final-project-submission-mmende29
-final-project-submission-mmende29 created by GitHub Classroom

-# 5G-NR Signal SNR Classification Project
+# 5G-NR Signal SNR Classification using Deep Learning⁠.

 ## Overview
 This project implements a deep learning solution for classifying 5G-NR signals based on their SNR levels.
 It processes raw RF signals and uses a CNN to determine signal quality.